grzegorz103/graphql/README.md

 # GraphQL API

-GraphQL API integrated with PostgreSQL database
+GraphQL API integrated with Spring and PostgreSQL database